stoffera/duality/README.md

 ALong with these features comes a lot of handy options you can control.
 Such as the server identification header and the sessions cookie name.

-A Quick Example
+Documentation		{#docs}
 ==========
+It is easy to setup Duality for whatever web service you need.
+Let first see:

+####A quick example		{#sub:statics}
 A simple static server, that just server files from a directory:

 	var duality = require('duality');
 	var server = duality.createServer("/var/www");

 And that is it.
-A duality server instance now serves `/var/www/`.
+A duality server instance now serves every file found inside `/var/www/`.
+Note that directory listing is not supported by duality at this point.

+Lets say you are hosting a blog through the duality server.
+All static files like html, js, css and images gets served by the static method.
+Now functions for returning a list of posts and individual posts are needed.
+To do this duality can bind specific URLs to function callbacks.
+This is done by:

+####Defining routes		{#sub:derfine_routes}

-API Reference
+API Reference		{#sec:api_ref}
 =============

 To create a server use the function `createServer()`, this will create an instance of the duality server object.